The Top 10 Trends from New York Fashion Week Spring 2017

 Bra Tops

 For those with ample confidence (and not-so-ample cleavage), there will be endless opportunities next spring to take the crop-top trend to its logical conclusion and skip the “top” part all together.
 Lingerie-like pieces were paired with evening skirts, cropped jeans, slinky suits, and more at shows as varied as Alexander Wang, Tory Burch, and Oscar de la Renta.
-Luckily, we still have a little time to start working on our abs in preparation.
+With a few months yet till they hit the shelves, we at least have plenty of time to start working on our abs in preparation.

 Shades of Blue

-One of the easiest colors to wear was also one of the most popular across the board this season — which should come as some relief to those need a break from black and white but aren’t quite ready to heed designers’ calls for orange as a new neutral.
+One of the easiest colors to wear was also one of the most popular across the board this season—which should come as some relief to those need a break from black and white but aren’t quite ready to heed designers’ calls for orange as a new neutral.
 From the palest seafoam to the richest cerulean, blues are a tune everyone can sing.

 Bad Girls’ Club

 More-is-more maximalism plus a DGAF attitude is shaping up to be the quickest ticket to the cool kids’ table this spring.
-The references may have been wide and varied — glam rock and rave culture at Marc Jacobs, rockabilly rebels at Coach, louche tropical vibes at Baja East — but ultimately, the same young, wild, and free spirit ran through some of the best shows of the week.
+The references may have been wide and varied—glam rock and rave culture at Marc Jacobs, rockabilly rebels at Coach, louche tropical vibes at Baja East—but ultimately, the same young, wild, and free spirit ran through some of the best shows of the week.

 Updated Oxfords